Introduction to Film Theory

 Once you have completed this course you may be interested in Film School in a Week or Multiplatform Writing and Production.

 We also offer bespoke film theory courses for groups, individuals and businesses.
-To find out more, visit our Tailor Made Training page
+To find out more, visit our Customised Training page

 Richard Osborne is a lecturer in critical theory, art theory, philosophy and film at Camberwell, Central Saint Martins and London College of Communication.
 Author of ‘Film Theory for Beginners’ (2014) and ‘Philosophy for Beginners’ (1990) and some 25 other works on culture, art, philosophy, Britishness, and theories of the Universe.
 Richard presently teaches film theory at LCC.